dart-lang/language/working/0731 - horizontal inference/feature-specification.md

 function literals) to be type inferred in a context derived from the type of other arguments.

+This functionality will initially be guarded by the experimental flag `inference-update-1`.

 ## Motivation

-The key motivating example is the Iterable.fold method, which has the following
+The key motivating example is the `Iterable.fold` method, which has the following signature:
-signature:

 ```dart
 abstract class Iterable<E> {